Domain adaptation: Iterative algorithms

 Note that there exist other iterative approaches, but they usually need target labeled examples.

 Search of a common representation space

 The goal is to find or construct a common representation space for the two domains.
 The objective is to obtain a space in which the domains are close to each other while keeping good performances on the source labeling task.

 This can be achieved through the use of Adversarial machine learning techniques where feature representations from samples in different domains are encouraged to be indistinguishable.

 Hierarchical Bayesian Model

 The goal is to construct a Bayesian hierarchical model $p(n)$, which is essentially a factorization model for counts $n$, to derive domain-dependent latent representations allowing both domain-specific and globally shared latent factors.

-Softwares
+Software packages

 Several compilations of domain adaptation and transfer learning algorithms have been implemented over the past decades: